philipptempel/matlab-tooling/FUNCTIONS.md

   * `isupper`: True for uppercase letters.
   * `isxdigit`: True for hexadecimal digits.
   * `ord`: returns the ordinal for the given number
+  * `padcat`: - concatenate vectors with different lengths by padding with NaN
   * `tspan`: creates a properly and evenly spaced vector
   * `wraprad`: Map angles measured in radians to the interval [-pi,pi).
   * `xkron`: Kronecker tensor product.